Good-Energy-Stories/good-energy/README.md

 Install the project dependencies:

 ```
-npm i
+yarn
 ```

 This will download the project's dependencies.

-You may need to run `npm i --force`, due to upgrade to `npm@7` where `npm install` will fail when it encounters conflicting peerDependencies.
-This is due to package `nextjs-breadcrumbs`.
-See [this link](https://stackoverflow.com/a/74418970).

 Add the `.env.local` file to the root directory of this repo.
 Please contact an admin for the environment variables.

 To run the site locally, run:

 ```
-npm run dev
+yarn dev
 ```

 To locally run the CMS, Sanity, go into the `studio/` folder.
 From the project root, run `cd studio` in a terminal.

 To install the [Sanity CLI](https://www.sanity.io/docs/cli), run:

 ```
 npm install --g sanity@latest
 ```

-Run `npm install` again in this directory, then run:
+Run `yarn` again in this directory, then run:

 ```
 sanity install